rahulthairani/Data-Science-Professional-Certificate/README.md

    - Foundational R programming concepts such as data types, vectors arithmetic, and indexing
    - How to perform operations in R including sorting, data wrangling using dplyr, and making plots

+1 - 2 hours per week for 8 weeks